canonical/lxd/doc/clustering.md

 If the new version of the daemon has database schema or API changes, the restarted node might transition into a Blocked state.
-That happens if there are still nodes in the cluster that have not been upgraded and that are running a less recent version.
-When a node is in the Blocked state it will not serve any LXD API request (in particular, lxc commands on that node will not work, although any running container will continue to run).
+That happens if there are still nodes in the cluster that have not been upgraded and that are running an older version.
+When a node is in the Blocked state it will not serve any LXD API requests (in particular, lxc commands on that node will not work, although any running container will continue to run).